 Nancy's father bought her first pony when she was just three years old.
 She and Gingo spent the next 24 years together until he had to be humanely euthanized at the age of 30 when terminal cancer diminished his quality of life.
 The two of them attended the University of Vermont, where Nancy managed the UVM Horse Club Barn and lived on the UVM dairy farm where she milked cows to pay rent.
 Since then, she has been rescuing and rehabilitating horses, one at a time, dedicating personal financial resources and all of her spare time to their care.
 For some 50 years, horses have been her passion and her life.

 When Nancy and Eddie met, it was magic.
 The more horses they saved, the more they realized they were leaving behind.
 The statistics are staggering.
-50,000-100,000 are commercially slaughtered each year in the US, and many more die inhumanely from abuse, neglect or the lack of knowledge to properly care for the animals.
+50,000-100,000 are commercially slaughtered each year, and many more die inhumanely from abuse, neglect or the lack of knowledge to properly care for the animals.
 In May of 2002, they established Crane Mountain Valley Horse Rescue, Inc. as a not-for-profit organization to increase the number of horses they can save, with the help of caring people like you.

 They operate Crane Mountain Valley Horse Rescue, Inc. from their Westport farm.
 Eddie manages the farm as a full-time volunteer.
 Nancy also dedicates about 30-40 hours per week to the rescue efforts, in addition to working full time for The Adirondack Land Trust.
 They haven't taken a vacation in 17 years and work 24/7 rain, sleet, snow or shine.
 "Vacation time" is spent hosting educational workshops, school programs to teach kindness and compassion for all living beings, opportunities for developmentally disabled adults to interact with the horses to build self-confidence and self-esteem, and for major farm repairs and projects.
 It's truly a labor of love.
 They do it for the community, for the horses and to help make this world a better place.